sophiaacker/dogmood-frontend/README.md

-# Firebase Studio
+# Use firebase-version branch

-This is a NextJS starter in Firebase Studio.
+# How to run

-To get started, take a look at src/app/page.tsx.
+1) npm install

-npm install
+2) npm run dev

-npm run dev
+In theory we are leaving our backend up so if you run this you should be connected to our backend